#375: You're My Taco R2D2

 That person, he's a freak.

-flying monkey syndrome.
+Or it's flying monkey syndrome.
+Oh, no.

 It's also a minivan, and I think it's so funny to have watched me sideways on a minivan.
+A twist.

 A twist.

 Some people like to talk politics with me.
+Some people like to ask me advice.

 A lot of people want to leave me alone, but few can actually avoid me.
+Who is this?
+The internet?

-She was like cheerleader, very popular.
+She was like the cheerleader, very popular.

 Dated Scott Mallory, of course, the quarterback.
+Yeah, Amber Tanzillo.

+I have a question about Amber Tanzilla.
 Did everyone tell her gossip or was she actively seeking it out?

 Or was this like some sort of like curse where it's like she just absorbs this gossip that she doesn't even want?
+JBC, the best in high school,

-the way the best do it is they make you think that they want you to tell them, but they don't really do anything.
+the way the best do it is they make you think that they want you to tell them.
+But they don't really do anything.

 They just pause long enough to where you start talking.

 They start to say like, ooh, did you see like Karen's broken leg?
+And then they don't say anything.
+And so the other person's like,

-And so the other person's like, I heard she XYZ.
+I heard she XYZ.

 Damn, every time I've tried to employ this method, I've just like paused and the other person has just like nodded their head and walked away.
+Good thing.

 You know what's come to my attention recently?
+I don't know shit about shit, gossip-wise.

 Like I went out to a dinner recently and someone let me know about a thing and it like solved a two-year-long mystery for me where I was like, oh, that's why it's weird to hang out with that group of people.

-I mean, I guess I get a couple like celebrity gossip things I wouldn't ordinarily get, but I think in terms of like social interaction stuff, I'm not getting
+and me being in chicago who doesn't like regularly interact with like those la people i feel like i get a lot of like la specific gossip from you yeah i mean i i guess i get a couple like celebrity gossip things I wouldn't ordinarily get, but I think in terms of like social interaction stuff, I'm not getting,

+I'm not getting anything.
 Are you seeking it out?
+No.

 You're the one who told us Dimitri Martin has a small penis, right?

 Yeah, but he called me to tell me that.
+That doesn't feel like gossip.

 He just had to, it was like a court-ordered thing.